odros/amlo/README.md

 - Properly comment every non-self-explanatory line of code

 ### Contributors
-- Marco Schildt (GitHub)
+- Marco Schildt (mschildt@icloud.com)
-- Santiago Sordo (GitHub)
+- Gülce Sena Tuncer (gulcesenatuncer@gmail.com)
-- Gülce Sena Tuncer
+- Santiago Sordo (odros@hotmail.com)

 ### License
 The material in this repository is work in progress and is hence not licensed and private.

 ### Statement of contributions
-All contributors have participated in planning, designing and implementing the contents of this repository.
+All contributors have participated in planning, designing, implementing and debugging the contents of this repository.
+Marco led the scpraping, Santiago the parsing and Gülce the analysis.